-Ranking is based on year ending September 2003 production multiplied by the applicable conversion factor in the Correlation, the official OTEXA publication used to categorize textile imports.
+\ Ranking is based on year ending September 2003 production multiplied by the applicable conversion factor in the Correlation, the official OTEXA publication used to categorize textile imports.
 The U.S. sock production figure used is for calendar year 2003, since production data are not available from OTEXA's I/P book.

-U.S. production of the subject products has declined each year since 2000, and in 2002 was nearly 26% below 1998 production levels.
-In raw numbers, U.S. production fell by nearly 31 million dozen since 2000.
-The latest data tends to show that production in 2003 will be as low as production in 2002.
+U.S. production of the subject products has declined each year since 1998, and in 2002 was nearly 45% below 1998 production levels.
+In raw numbers, U.S. production fell by nearly 6 million dozen in just four years.
+The latest data also shows a continuation of that trend.